EasyBrizy/Brizy/docusaurus/docs/api-reference/editor-config/page.md

 Example: `{{ placeholder content='Base64( {{ post_title }} )' entityType='pages' entityId='page1' }}`

+For more information about DynamicContent and how to replace it, please refer to the [Dynamic Content](/api-reference/dynamic-content) documentation.

-Dynamic content can be configured in 2 ways
+#### Dynamic content can be configured in 2 ways

 1. Send an array of placeholder in config via:

-#### DynamicContent array of choices
+##### DynamicContent array of choices

 | Name                                      | Type    | Description                                                          |
 | :---------------------------------------- | :------ | :------------------------------------------------------------------- |